pmvenegas/te_aro/README.md

 The following options are available:

-* `:tracer` Show the ActiveRecord callbacks that were called.
-A truthy value will turn this on, it is off by default
-* `:tracker` Show ActiveRecord objects that have been created or changed.
-A falsey value will turn this off.
-On by default.
+* `:targets` Sets a whitelist of specific `ActiveRecord` subclasses to observe.
+Defaults to `ActiveRecord`, i.e. all subclasses.
-* `:logger` Sets the logger used to record output.
+* `:logger` Sets a custom logger to record output.

 ## Development